Q: What is My ACAO Profile?

 Q: What is the AGM?

-A: The general meeting is held annually.
-It is a public forum to air grievances and to discuss and vote on important issues.
+A: AGM stands for Annual General Meeting; we meet once a year.
+AGM is a public forum to air grievances and to discuss and vote on important issues.
 The AGM is scheduled for the first Sunday in May each year.

 Q: How is this meeting run?

 A: In order to introduce a special motion to the agenda, any twenty members in good standing may deliver written notice to the Registrar thirty days before the meeting.
 This meeting is conducted much like a board of directors meeting.
-Old business is dealt with first, and then directors give a report that they have written in advance of the meeting, regarding their particular area.
+We deal with old business first.
+Following that, directors report on their particular area.
 These reports include updated decisions made over the year and any progress in projects.

-Questions may be asked and are welcomed.
-The financial statement is reviewed and questions are answered.
+We welcome questions at this time.
+We review the financial statement and answer any questions.
 Any new business is discussed and voted on.
 The voting then takes place for new directors.
-Proxy and mail in ballots are accepted to allow more members to be a part in such important decisions.
+We accept proxy and mail in ballots to allow more members to participate in such an important decision.
 With the introduction of the Health Professions Act we are hoping that online voting by computer will be available to further make this vote accessible.

 Q: What are the requirements to be able to attend the AGM?